Morgan State University: School of Architecture and Planning (S+AP)

-In 1997, it is the only HBCU to establish accredited Architecture, Landscape Architecture, and City and Regional Planning programs.
-A plan was announced by Earl Richardson in 2005 for the program to establish school status and it was designated as the School of Architecture and Planning (S+AP) in 2008.
-The Center of Built and Environmental Studies (CBEIS) was designed by Hord Coplan and Macht in association with the Freelon Group.
-They began construction in 2010 to house all of the related majors and the building has been declared one of the most impressive, environmentally friendly university buildings in the world.
-In 2018, Mary Anne Akers submitted a proposal to the Maryland Higher Education Commission to advocate for the School of Architecture and Planning to pioneer the first Interior Design baccalaureate program in Maryland, its first graduating class was in May 2020.
+In 1997, the school became the only HBCU to establish accredited architecture, landscape architecture, and city and regional planning programs.
+A plan was announced by the university president, Earl Richardson in 2005, for the program to establish school status and it was designated as the School of Architecture and Planning (S+AP) in 2008.
+Construction began in 2010 to house all of the related majors.
+The Center of Built and Environmental Studies (CBEIS) was designed by in association with the Freelon Group.
+The School of Architecture and Planning granted its first interior design degree in 2020.
+The school offers bachelor's through doctoral programs in architecture and is accredited by the National Architectural Accrediting Board (NAAB) and National Council of Architectural Registration Boards (NCARB).